fehmi/simply.js/docs/state-management.md

 ## Simple form of variables

-You can define your variables on the data section in your component like this.
+You can define your variables within the `data` section of your component, as shown below.

 ```bash
 <script>